sergiofgonzalez/grokking-scala/03-built-in-control-structures/006-snippet-functional-for/README.md

 # 006 &mdash; Functional for (snippet)
-> yielding values from for
+> yielding values from `for` instead of performing actions

 ## Description
 A *functional for* is a for that instead of perfoming actions returns a collection.